 Investing in children – Stocks and shares JISAs

 A top choice investment for a child’s future welfare is a Junior ISA or JISA.
 JISAs come in two options – a Cash JISA or a Child Investment ISA, also referred to as a Stocks and Shares JISA.
 Cash JISAs are not much different from ordinary savings accounts.
 The interest might be a little better, but only fractionally so.

 If you are a grandparent thinking of investing for grandchildren, you cannot open a JISA for them yourself.
 Only the actual parents or guardians with parental responsibility can do that.
-However, grandparents or relatives or friends considering investing in a child’s financial future can contribute to established child investment plans or Stocks and Shares JISAs.
+However, grandparents, relatives or friends considering investing in a child’s financial future can contribute to an established child investment plan or Stocks and Shares JISAs.

 The money invested in a Child Investment Account or Stocks and Shares JISA is like money put into a trust fund.
 The child whose name the account has been opened cannot access the funds until their 18th birthday, after which the Junior ISA turns into a standard ISA.
 However, the child in question can manage the account once they reach the age of 16.